 A staff appointee whose license, certificate or other legal credential authorizing him or her to practice in this state is, or will be revoked, suspended or modified, may immediately and automatically be suspended from practicing in the Hospital by the CEO or designee.

-6.2-2 Drug Enforcement Administration (DEA) and Controlled Dangerous Substance (CDS) Numbers

-A practitioner whose DEA and/or CDS number is revoked or suspended shall immediately and automatically be divested by the CEO, or designee, of his or her right to prescribe medications covered by such number.
-The MEC may then recommend such further corrective action as is appropriate to the facts disclosed during subsequent investigation.
+6.2-2 Drug Enforcement Administration (DEA) and Controlled Dangerous Substance (CDS) Numbers immediately and automatically be divested by the CEO, or designee, of his or her right to prescribe medications covered by such number.